elastic/apm/specs/agents/tracing-spans-service-target.md

 (1) Value depends on the instrumented backend, see [below](#field-values) for details.

-(2) Value is inferred and sent by APM agents in Phase 2, inferred on APM Server once Phase 3 is complete
+(2) Value is always sent by APM agents for compatibility, but they SHOULD NOT rely on it internally.

-(3) We have to omit the `_.type` field in the inferred destination resource for compatibility.
-The spans for which only the `_.service.target.name` should be used for `_.destination.service.resource` have their `span.type` in [ `external`, `storage`].
+(3) HTTP spans (and a few other spans) can't have their `resource` value inferred on APM server without relying on a brittle mapping on span `type` and `subtype` and breaking the breakdown metrics where `type` and `subtype` are not available.

 ## Implementation details